pavelsof/mobile-wormhole/README.md

 ## licence

-GPL; you can do what you want with this code as long as you let others do the same.
+GPL.
+You can do what you want with this code as long as you let others do the same.

 [magic-wormhole]: https://github.com/warner/magic-wormhole